MOLECULAR PARTNERS CLASS ACTIO - GuruFocus.com

 LEAD PLAINTIFF DEADLINE IS SEPTEMBER 12, 2022

-NEW YORK, July 19, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired the American Depositary Shares (“ADS’s) of Molecular Partners AG ("Molecular Partners" or the "Company") ( MOLN) on behalf of a class consisting of all persons that purchased or otherwise acquired:
+NEW YORK, July 26, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired the American Depositary Shares ("ADS's) of Molecular Partners AG ("Molecular Partners" or the "Company") (NASDAQ: MOLN) on behalf of a class consisting of all persons that purchased or otherwise acquired:

 - Molecular Partners American Depositary Shares ("ADS's") pursuant and/or traceable to the Offering Documents issued in connection with the Company's Initial Public Offering conducted on or about June 16, 2021 (the "IPO"); and/or